SMART Goals: Meaning, Examples, Template and How to Write Them

 Smart goals turn vague intentions into concrete plans that you can implement and follow.
 In practice, goals often fail because they remain too general, such as “more revenue” or “better collaboration.”
 This makes it unclear what exactly you mean, when you will be satisfied, and who should do what.
-With smart goals, you formulate agreements that are more specific, measurable, and time-bound.
-This creates focus and makes results visible.
-For managers, this provides guidance in terms of management, priorities, and evaluation.
-For employees, it clarifies what is expected and where you can exert influence.

 In this article, you will discover what SMART goals are, what the acronym stands for, and how to formulate a clear goal step by step.
 You will find practical examples and tips to keep your goal challenging but realistic.
 You will also find a SMART goals template that you can use right away.
-Enjoy reading.
+Enjoy reading!

 Formulating SMART goals: how do you do that?